canonical/encrypt-cloud-image/docs/howto/integrity-only.md

 an image like this is booted using a manifest to retrieve partition information and the dm-verity root hash of the root partition.
 This manifest will also be measured to a vTPM if one is available.

-You can run a vTPM such as swtpm like:
+You can run a vTPM such as swtpm:

 ```bash
 mkdir /tmp/mytpm0